mdelcarlo/collectors/README.md

 ---

 ## 📦 Creating an Executable
-To create a distributable package for your platform:
+To create a distributable package with all dependencies:
 ```sh
 npm run make
 ```